AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-jimmy.md

 # Jimmy
 My thoughts drifted to Alex the whole flight.
-I was hard and wonton by the time we landed and the woman next to me hurried off the plane as quickly as she could.
+I was hard and wanton by the time we landed and the woman next to me hurried off the plane as quickly as she could.
 As much as I wanted off the plane, I decided to wait until everyone cleared out.
 It was better for me.
 Even though the plane was getting claustrophobic and I was having a hard time breathing.

 One of the male attendants was making sure no one left anything on the plane or sleeping still in their seats when I stood up to get out of the plane.
 He looked down at me and chuckled, "I was wondering why she glared at you so."